kristopolous/_inject/README.md

 This was talked about [on stackoverflow](http://stackoverflow.com/questions/6713538/ruby-style-blocks-in-javascript)

 You could view the demo.html, which has been conveniently placed here for observation
+    // Watch as we can execute specifically scoped code arbitrarily after
+    // the function is done.
+    function some_time_later() {

+      // Here we utilize the reference created below to do arbitrary things document.body.innerHTML += [

+        // We'll increment the internal variable, usually inaccessible.
+        'Incrementing an internal variable: ' + _inject.ref('++internal'),

+        // Display the arguments that were passed in in that specific instance 'Showing the function arguments: ' + _inject.ref("Array.prototype.slice.call(arguments).join(' :: ')"),

+        // We can even pass in entire functions.
+They will maintain the scope and
+        // relevancy of the function; as if the code was run at the point of injection
+        // at the time of injection.
+        'Injecting an entire function: ' + _inject.ref(function(){return Array.prototype.slice.call(arguments).join(' :: ')}),

+        // Here we show how we've preserved the this pointer.
+        'Showing that the this pointer is preserved: ' + _inject.ref('this.pointer'),

+        // And now, all together:
+        //
+        //  * a preserved this pointer
+        //  * an internal variable
+        //  * an argument that was passed in
+        //
+        // All in a normal function without any special work.
+        'A medley of features: ' + _inject.ref(function(){
+          return [
+            this.pointer,
+            internal,
+            arguments[0]
+          ].join(' :: ')
+         })
+      ].join('<br>');
+    }

     // This library preserves function arguments so that you can write
     // live, on the fly code on a running system as if you are directly